joshwadd/Vehicle_detection/README.md

 The histogram of oriented gradients technique is a popular feature descriptor that uses the gradient information of the pixels to provide some notion of the shape of the object within the image.
 The [**scikit-image**](http://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html) package contains an implementation of the HOG technique.

 Experiments were performed to find the parameters for the HOG feature extraction technique that maximised the classification accuracy for a common classifier.
+The following parameters were found to give the best performance.